red-gate/web-kata/kata7.md

         1. add a button/div inside the `product-header` section
         1. create and dispatch an action that will make the product get deleted from the server
         1. **Note** You should only need to change `ProductContainer` component
-1. create a voting button/div next to the remove div in the `ProductMenu` component
+1. create a voting button/div next to the remove div in the `ProductItem` component
-    1. add a voting button/div in the `ProductMenu` component
+    1. add a voting button/div in the `ProductItem` component
     1. dispatch a voting action to increment a vote
     1. in the products reducer add a `votes` dictionary next to the `product` array in the products state
         1. each key will be the a product and the value will be the vote count
-        1. **Note** Redux maintains an immutable state, therefore you will need to create a new dictionary object each time, e.g. via `Object.assign`
+        1. **Note** Redux maintains an immutable state, therefore you will need to create a new dictionary object each time, e.g. via `Object.assign` or `{...state, key: value}`
     1. make sure the votes object of each product gets incremented when the user votes
     1. add a voting count in the `ProductItem` component
 1. show a voting count also in the `ProductContainer`